 My Story

-Unequivocally, I have a heart for the hurting.
-Whether expressed through my counseling profession, lobbying for organizations like MADD and LIEAP, or my mission work, it’s always involved coming alongside others in their time of need.
-More recently, as the need has become greater, I’ve found that the most effective and efficient use of my passion-born skills is to offer counseling, education, and support to those who work directly with those in need so that exponentially more are served.
+Unequivocally, my heart is for those who are hurting.
+Whether through my career as a counselor, lobbying for social causes, or my mission work, my focus has always been "coming alongside" others in their time of need.
+As global needs have intensified, I have found that the most effective use of my experience is to provide counseling, education, and support to the frontline workers themselves, ensuring that more people are served.